-EHNIWG has a fundamental concern for all who manufacture and/or use 2EHN.
+EHNIWG has a fundamental concern for all who manufacture and/or use 2-EHN.

-This concern is the basis for our Product Stewardship philosophy by which we assess the safety, health and environmental information on our products and take appropriate steps to protect employee and public health and our environment.
+This concern is the basis for our Product Stewardship philosophy by which we assess the safety, health and environmental information on our products and take appropriate steps to protect employee, public health and the environment.